 Biography

-I am an Assistant Professor in the Department of Political Science and a Member of the Committee on Global Thought at Columbia University.
+I am an Assistant Professor in the Department of Political Science and a Member of the Committee on Global Thought, Saltzman Institute of War and Peace Studies, and the South Asia Institute at Columbia University.
 Previously, I was a Fellow at the Niehaus Center for Globalization and Governance at Princeton University.
-I received my Ph.D. (with Departmental and University Distinction) in Political Science from Yale University.
+Prior to my academic positions, I was a Senior Analyst and Research Associate at Cornerstone Research, where I conducted economics and finance research in complex regulatory disputes.

 Feel free to contact me, and thank you for visiting my website.